Markham-Square-Ventures/marketing-site-2/source/_pages/development-leverage.md

     ],
   ]
 add_on_header: Need a design?
-add_on_text: Elevate your digital product's experience our design subscriptions.
+add_on_text: Elevate your digital product's experience with our design subscriptions.
 add_on_url: /design-leverage
 referral_header: Refer & earn
 referral_text: Receive a 5% monthly recurring commission for every referral you make.